Skip to Content

 Graphs comparing the trailing five-year option-adjusted spreads for investment-grade and high-yield corporate bonds.

 Investment-grade corporate bond (top) and high-yield corporate bond (bottom) option-adjusted spreads, trailing five-year 2019–2024.
-Source: Federal Reserve Bank of St Louis as of June 30, 2024.
+Source: Federal Reserve Bank of St. Louis as of September 30, 2024.

 US GDP growth will trough in 2025 before recovering

-We expect US gross domestic product growth to slow over the next year, owing to the delayed effects of monetary tightening along with the depletion of household excess savings.
+We expect US GDP growth to slow over the next year, owing to depleted household savings and other factors.

-Easing supply constraints and cooling demand are pushing inflation down.
-We expect inflation to be about in line with the Federal Reserve’s 2% target in 2024 and beyond.
-This will allow the Fed to begin cutting rates aggressively, triggering a GDP growth rebound in 2026 and the following years.
+The alleviation of supply constraints along with cooling demand is pushing inflation down, and we expect inflation about in line with the Federal Reserve’s 2% target in 2025 and beyond.
+This should allow the Fed to cut rates aggressively, triggering a GDP growth rebound in 2026 and following years.

 Chart showing historic real GDP growth and Morningstar estimates for 2024 through 2028.

-Still, inflation should normalize as supply disruptions resolve and demand cools off.
-China’s low inflation could spread to the rest of the world through expanded exports, but this could run afoul of protectionist backlash.
+Inflation should continue to normalize as supply disruptions are resolved and demand cools off.
+China could also transmit its low inflation to the rest of the world via expanded exports, but this could run afoul of protectionist backlash.

 Graph showing core consumer price inflation year over year in the United Kingdom, Euro Area 20, Japan, the United States, and China.